EOA-team/eodal_notebooks/README.md

 ## Getting started

 E:earth_africa:dal is still undergoing pre-release development.
-To request access to E:earth_africa:dal send a mail to either `lukasvalentin.graf[at]usys.ethz.ch` or `helge.aasen[at]agroscope.admin.ch` with subject `[E:earth_africa:dal access request] <your name>` to get access to the full code base and the latest features.
+To request access to E:earth_africa:dal send a mail to either `lukasvalentin.graf[at]usys.ethz.ch` or `helge.aasen[at]agroscope.admin.ch` with subject `[EOdal access request] <your name>` to get access to the full code base and the latest features.

 Please provide:

 * your full name
 * your Github user name (to be used to grant access)
 * your institution/ organization (if applicable)
-* a short statement (2-3 sentences) about your intended usage of E:earth_africa:dal including your intended area of application.
+* a short statement (2-3 sentences) about your intended usage of E:earth_africa:dal including your area of application/ research.

 All your information is handled confidentially and will not be passed on to any third party.